 The title of Kristen Welch’s book “Raising Grateful Kids in an Entitled World” sounds like the typical how-to parenting book.
 Do this, and your kids will be like that.

 And while Welch’s book is chock full of research and lessons learned from other parents, there’s no doubt where Welch’s real source of inspiration lies – in her Christianity.
-God and Jesus are mentioned nearly every other sentence in the book – unashamedly, unabashedly.
+God and Jesus are mentioned nearly every other sentence in the book.

 For some readers, this blatant Christian message will be inspiring.
-But even if you’re not Christian or even religious, don’t write it off – Welch’s book is still loaded with great advice on how to raise grounded kids.
+But even if you’re not Christian or even religious, don’t write this book off – it’s still loaded with great advice on how to raise grounded kids.

 What Parents Need to Do to Stop Entitlement